-The clock suspend mode occurs when a column access/burst is in progress and CKE is registered LOW.
+The clock suspend mode is entered when a column access/burst is in progress and CKE is registered LOW.
 In the clock suspend mode, the internal clock is deactivated, "freezing" the synchronous logic.

 For each positive clock edge on which CKE is sampled LOW, the next internal positive clock edge is suspended.
-Any command or data present on the input balls at the time of a suspended internal clock edge is ignored; any data present on the DQ balls remains driven; and burst counters are not incremented, as long as the clock is suspended (see examples in Figure 29 on page 37 and Figure 30 on page 37).
+Any command or data present on the input balls at the time of a suspended internal clock edge is ignored; any data present on the DQ balls remains driven; and burst counters are not incremented, as long as the clock is suspended.
+(See examples in Figure 25 and Figure 26 on page 30.)